knxd/knxd/doc/inifile.rst

     either a device to exchange KNX packets with, or a server which a device may connect to.

-    If you start knxd with systemd, you need to add the systemd server.
+    Mandatory, as knxd is useless without any connections.

+  * systemd (string)

+    Section name for describing connections managed by ``systemd.socket``.

+    The named section may be missing or empty; the only options you might want to set relate to logging.

         [main]
-	connections=…,systemd
+	systemd=systemd

 	[systemd]
-	server=systemd
-	driver=knx-link

-    Mandatory, as knxd is useless without any connections.
+        error-level=fatal

   * cache (string)